oramirez13/NovaBank/README.md

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 NovaBank/
-│
+|
-├── index.html      # Simulated phishing page (fake NovaBank security alert)
+|-- index.html      # Simulated phishing page (fake NovaBank security alert)
-├── blog.html       # Educational page: what is phishing and how to detect it
+|-- blog.html       # Educational page: what is phishing and how to detect it
-├── app.py          # Python script: suspicious file and process remover
+|-- app.py          # Python script: suspicious file and process remover
-│
+|
-├── css/
+|-- css/
-│   └── style.css   # Shared stylesheet for index.html and blog.html
+|   `-- style.css   # Shared stylesheet for index.html and blog.html
-│
+|
-├── js/
+|-- js/
-│   └── script.js   # Shared JavaScript for both pages
+|   `-- script.js   # Shared JavaScript for both pages
-│
+|
-├── img/            # Project images and assets
+|-- img/            # Project images and assets
-│
+|
-└── README.md       # This file
+`-- README.md       # This file
 ```

-> **Note on `app.py` location:** This is a standalone Python script, not a Flask application.
+> Note on app.py location: This is a standalone Python script, not a Flask application.
 > By Python convention, standalone scripts live in the project root — no subfolder needed.

 ---

-## 🔍 How Each File Works
+## How Each File Works

-### `index.html` — The Phishing Simulation
+### index.html — The Phishing Simulation

 A fake security alert page impersonating NovaBank.
 It mimics the visual style and urgent language used in real phishing attacks.
-When the user clicks the download button, a JavaScript warning appears revealing this is a simulation — **the educational moment of the demo**.
+When the user clicks the download button, a JavaScript warning appears revealing this is a simulation — the educational moment of the demo.

-### `blog.html` — The Awareness Page
+### blog.html — The Awareness Page

 An informational article explaining: